khoutz182/hobby-log/content/beer/vanilla-red.md

 First attempt at my own recipe, it's just going to be a modification of an american red ale with vanilla added in the keg.
 - [vanilla in beer](https://learningtohomebrew.com/vanilla-extract-in-beer-homebrew/)

-Some modifications to the "Big Basin Amber" in the [How To Brew](https://www.goodreads.com/book/show/35281173-how-to-brew) book:
+Some modifications to the "Big Basin Amber" in the [How To Brew](https://www.goodreads.com/book/show/35281173-how-to-brew) book, the goal being to make a [Vanilla Bitch Slap](https://www.beeradvocate.com/beer/profile/29162/129139/).

 ## Grain bill
 | Ingredient    | Amount |